 “Evolution is happening all around us.
 It happens every time a new germ invades your body, a new pest or weed destroys our crops, or a new insecticide-resistant fly or mosquito bites you.
 Creationists may get some personal comfort from their beliefs, but they cannot change the fact that life is evolving all around us and threatens our survival if we don’t come to terms with that evolution.” (p.
 118)

-If the most profound truths are destined to be the most polarizing, then Darwin is a heavyweight in the scientific arena.
-From an empirical vantage point, the passage of time has been exceptionally kind to his ideas, yet this scrupulously supported body of science still denotes very different things to different people.
-For some, mere mention of the topic conjures up deep-seated animosity, while for others it is an example of the heightened grandeur science can evoke.
+If the most profound truths are destined for the most polarizing receptions, then Darwin’s ideas surely clinch the heavyweight title.
+From an empirical vantage point, the passage of time has been exceptionally kind to the iconic naturalist, even if scrupulously supported science is a poor solvent for cemented dogma.
+In some parts of the world, evolution can still elicit a range of reactions, from deep-seated animosity to a spluttering defiance waged from behind the ramparts of a keyboard.
+And yet for others it is an embodiment of the heightened grandeur science can evoke.

 Charles Darwin himself might have identified with such sentiments early in his career.
-Like many of his contemporaries, he found little reason to doubt the literal truth of the Bible, having been raised in an Anglican family under the Church of England, the state-established Christian institution in Britain circa 19th century.
-By all tradition and probability, Darwin seemed destined to pursue a life of piety and vicarage, but his gaze was set on loftier pursuits.
+Like many of his contemporaries, he found little reason to doubt the literal truth of the Bible, having been raised in an Anglican family under the Church of England, the state-established Christian institution in Britain.
+By all tradition and probability, Darwin seemed destined to pursue a life of piety and vicarage.
+But his gaze was set on loftier pursuits.
 At the hale and nimble age of twenty-two, Darwin accepted consignment to the HMS Beagle and embarked on the famed Pacific voyage that would forever imprint his thinking and shift his worldview.

 His observations during this expedition were difficult to stomach initially.
+He noticed that animals on outlying oceanic islands like the Galápagos were nothing like those on the nearest mainland, and that the fossils left behind by extinct species shared a stronger resemblance to the local fauna than they did to continental fauna.
+From these initial whispers was spun a thesis for the ages: life on earth had adapted to the environment in which it found itself, with Nature the arbiter.
 So conscious was Darwin of the weighty implications of his newfound understanding that he sat on the concept of natural selection (or “descent with modification”, as he preferred to call it) for more than twenty years before taking it public.
-Even absent the evidence that would best support his theory–the fossil record–and the field that would tie it all together–genetics–Darwin’s observations and insight were groundbreaking.
+Even absent the evidence that would best support his theory–the fossil record, still sparse at the time–and the field that would tie it all together–genetics–Darwin’s observations and insight were groundbreaking.

 More than one hundred and fifty years later, his landmark ideas tend to provoke the same animus as in the 1860s.
-No amount of corroboration seems sufficient to dissipate its detractors; evolution science is still disputed and rejected by the bulk of religious America, in stark contrast with the rest of the developed world according to recent indicators.
-This is unfortunate, not just because it signals anti-intellectualism, but because biological evolution, our evolution, ranks among the most important discoveries in all of science.
+No amount of corroboration seems sufficient to dissipate its detractors; evolutionary science is still disputed and rejected by the bulk of religious America, in stark contrast with the rest of the developed world according to recent indicators.
+This is unfortunate, not just because it signals anti-intellectualism, but because biological evolution—our evolution—ranks among the most important discoveries in all of science.
 Its advent ushered in a far more intricate and, indeed, far less anthropocentric understanding of life over against the unquestioned orthodoxy of distinctly created “kinds.”

 While there may always be holdouts who drum up controversy in a bid to undermine the science, there is no such controversy within the scientific community.
 Evolution: What the Fossils Say and Why It Matters, from reputable paleontologist of 30 years, Donald Prothero, illuminates both sides of this longstanding narrative.
 With his expertise in fossils and other inter-applicable disciplines, Prothero enlightens his readers on why the occurrence of evolution is part of the furniture of reality and shoots down the biblically motivated dismissals of creationists who deny this reality.